bitcoin-dot-org/Bitcoin.org/README.md

   help us [review wallet submissions][].

-* [Translate Bitcoin.org into another language][] using [Transifex][] or help review new and updated translations. **Translation coordinator needed** to answer translator questions and help process reviews---email <dave@dtrt.org> for details.
+* [Translate Bitcoin.org into another language][] using [Transifex][] or help review new and updated translations.

 * Add Bitcoin events to the [events page][] either by [editing `_events.yml`][edit events] according to the [event instructions][] or by filling in a [pre-made